Jyrsinho/memorygame/readme.md

 The significant question is what is the most sensical way to randomize the decks while keeping track of which cards are already dealt/used.

+Now the logic of adding cards to the game works...there was no reason to remove things from the reserve-deck.
+I have no idea why I ever thought that it would have been a good idea...and also why it took me this long to let go of such a silly idea....live and learn.

 ## 23.1.2025